Digital & Tech Glossary

 Quantum Computing Integration

-Emerging technology integration allowing classical applications to leverage quantum processors for specific computational tasks.
+Emerging technology integration allowing classical applications to leverage quantum processors for complex optimization and cryptographic tasks in digital systems.

 Quantum-Resistant Cryptography

-Security algorithms designed to withstand attacks from quantum computers, protecting data against future computational advances.
+Security algorithms designed to withstand attacks from quantum computers, protecting sensitive digital data as quantum computing threatens current encryption.

 Quantum-Safe Cryptography